-Highland employs a full time Parent Involvement Coordinator, whose role is to engage parents through coordination of school-wide activities like Parent Work Days.
-The Coordinator also helps identify potential parent-leaders, helps new and returning parents identify volunteer committees and other opportunities that fit within their interests, skills, and available time, and tracks parent volunteer hours.
-This position has been part of Highland's culture for much of our history, and as such, we have developed considerable data over time, documenting our successful parent engagement.
+-The Coordinator Manager also helps identify plays a crucial role in identifying potential parent-leaders, helps helping new and returning parents identify find volunteer committees and other opportunities that fit within match their interests, skills, and available time availability.
+Additionally, the Family Engagement Manager and tracks parent family volunteer hours.

+This position has been an integral part of Highland's culture for much of our history, and as such, we have developed considerable allowing us to gather significant data over time, documenting our successful parent family engagement efforts.

-Highland parents are actively engaged in every aspect of our school.
+Highland parents-families are actively engaged in every aspect of our school.
 Furthermore, over time, parents take the opportunity to explore new areas and contribute to Highland in new ways.
 This is particularly true for our parents who first come to the school with minimal experience as leaders and activists.
-Those parents are the most likely to initially fulfill their volunteer hours exclusively in "helping" roles.
+While Tthose parents are the most may be more likely to initially fulfill their volunteer hours exclusively-in "helping" roles.
 However, as they become more comfortable in the community, and as the Parent Involvement Coordinator gets to know them and helps them see where they might be able to take more leadership, they often become engaged at a deeper level, learning new skills and growing as professionals as well as parents.
 Several current or former Highland staff members initially became part of our community in this way.